cosmosio/get-closest/README.md

 Get closest
 =============

 Compare your item to items in an array and get the closest one.
+It comes by default with number comparison tools but it can also be used with strings, or anything else that you want to compare.

 Installation
 ============